 Photo of St. George Basilica at Prague Castle

-If you visit Prague in April - October, then it's a great idea to go to Hradcanska Square via the southern park.
+If you visit Prague between April and October, then it's a great idea to go to Hradcanska Square via the southern park.
 Go back to the third courtyard.
 Opposite the Cathedrale, there is a Bull Staircase.
 It will lead you right to the park.
 Enjoy the view at Lesser Quarter!
 If you come in November - March, the parks will be closed.
-Another reason to come back to Prague!
+Another reason to return to Prague!

 Photo of the View at St. Nikolas Church and the Lesser Town, Prague